[SPIKE] Investigate alternative caching strategies to reduce Gitaly load while maintaining cache consistency

 This is a follow-up to #556727 (closed) to decide the long-term approach for the ref_existence_check_gitaly feature flag.

 The feature flag has been fully rolled out to production and is currently enabled.
-However, during rollout we observed significant concerns about whether this approach is sustainable long-term.
+However, during rollout, we observed significant concerns about the approach's long-term sustainability.

 Rollout Findings